Drama & Theatre A Level

 After Long Road

-Drama has been an amazing experience, the new skills that you learn helps you develop independence that you can interpret into other aspects of your life.
+Drama has been an amazing experience.
+The new skills that you learn help you develop independence that you can interpret into other aspects of your life.